Events

 Abbey Road Studios, London.
 Image courtesy of Shutterstock.

-The capital is brimming with music history, from London music venues which have played host to legendary names, to commemorative street art and fascinating blue plaques.
+London and music go hand-in-hand.
+The capital is brimming with musical history, from top music venues which have played host to legendary names, to commemorative street art and fascinating blue plaques.

 Ronnie Scott's Jazz Club in Soho

-Walk the streets of Soho and experience where some of the most famous bands and artists in the world have performed.
-Check out Ronnie Scott's iconic jazz club, request tunes at The Piano Works, or try Ain't Nothin But Blues Bar in Soho for live music, seven days a week.
+Some of the most famous bands and artists in the world have performed in Soho’s music venues.
+Check out Ronnie Scott's iconic jazz club, request tunes at The Piano Works, or try Ain't Nothin’ But Blues Bar in Soho for live music, seven days a week.

-Stroll down to legendary Denmark Street, also known as "Tin Pan Alley", which houses London’s best collection of musical instrument shops.
+Stroll down to legendary Denmark Street, also known as "Tin Pan Alley", which houses Soho’s music shops, where you'll find the best collection of musical instruments in London.

 The Rolling Stones recorded in Regent Sounds Studio at 4 Denmark Street, and the Gioconda Café was a local favourite of many musical icons, including David Bowie and Elton John.
 The Sex Pistols even lived above 6 Denmark Street.